ucam-department-of-psychiatry/camcops/docs/source/tasks/phq8.rst

 ~~~~~~~~~~~~~~~~~

 The PHQ-8 is the :ref:`PHQ-9 <phq9>` with the final question, about suicidal or
 self-injurious thoughts, omitted (Kroenke et al. 2009, p165).
+It was omitted
+for situations in which interviewers/data collectors are not able to provide
+adequate intervention (Kroenke et al. 2009, p165).
+However, the omitted
+question is "by far the least frequently endorsed" and the scoring is the same
-The final prompt,
+as for the PHQ-9 (Kroenke et al. 2009, p165).
+The final prompt, about daily
-about daily functioning, is also omitted (Kroenke et al. 2009, p171).
+functioning, is also omitted (Kroenke et al. 2009, p171).

 A score of ≥10 is the standard cutoff for likely major depressive disorder
 (MDD); this is the same cutoff as the PHQ-9 (Kroenke et al. 2010).
 A score of